cyrillglockner/bonsaiai.github.io/source/includes/examples/_simpy-elevator.html.md

 [**Download the full source code on GitHub**][1] if you want to run this simulator locally.

 In this example, [SimPy][2], a process-based discrete-event simulation framework based on standard Python, is used to simulate an elevator effectively transporting people to their desired floor.
-The simulated elevator gets rewarded by having people wait for the least amount of time.
-This example includes a simple elevator SimPy simulator, a Python simulation, and the simulation's Inkling file.
+The simulated elevator gets rewarded by having people wait for the least time.
+This example includes a simple elevator SimPy simulator, a Python simulation, and an Inkling file.

 "Processes in SimPy are defined by Python generator functions and may, for example, be used to model active components like customers, vehicles or agents.
 SimPy also provides various types of shared resources to model limited capacity congestion points (like servers, checkout counters and tunnels)." - SimPy docs

-This simulation is to provide actions (up, down, open doors) for an elevator, given floor requests from randomly arriving passengers.
-SimPy has a great framework for simulating time only when some state changes, which speeds up training for systems that would otherwise be mostly waiting.
+This simulation consumes actions (up, down, open doors) for an elevator given floor requests from randomly-arriving passengers.
+SimPy has a great framework for simulating time only when state changes occur.
+This speeds up training for systems that would otherwise be mostly waiting.

 In the image to the right, the elevator logs output every 100 seconds, then shows the state of the world, and then a list of recent passengers.
 The world state is the floor, the number of people waiting, plus the elevator, and the number of people inside.